 Structure: Political Science 1020E is an introductory course in the field of politics.
 The course will cover a wide variety of topics, including Canadian politics, international politics, political theory, comparative politics and public administration.
-Each class will have a lecture and a discussion component.
-Participation is strongly encouraged.
-There will be 10 in-class assignments on Wednesdays (note the dates below).
+Each class will have a lecture if held on campus.
+There will be 10 in-class assignments on Mondays (note the dates below).
 These assignments consist of:

-1/ Lecture Workshops.
-In many weeks, the part of the Lecture period will feature a Critical Political Issues Workshop.
-Students will be organized into small teams (3-4) and work collaboratively to address major challenges arising from the weekly readings and lecture presentations.
-The task for each Workshop team is to produce strategies and solutions that respond creatively to the challenges facing governments and political communities.
-Each student will then write his/her own opinion to several questions (1-2 pages double-spaced minimum).
+1/ Workshops/Forum Posts.
+In many weeks, part of the lecture period will feature a Critical Political Issues Workshop question.
+Students will be asked to address major challenges arising from the weekly readings and lecture presentations.
+The task for each Workshop is to produce strategies and solutions that respond creatively to the challenges facing governments and political communities.
+Each student will write his/her own opinion to the questions (1 page double-spaced minimum).
 These are pass/fail.
-(5 percent 1% each).
+(5 percent - 0.5% each - 10 of them in total).